MiltonKlun/TickSnap/README.md

     *   Note the **Sheet ID** (from its URL: `.../d/SHEET_ID/edit...`).
     *   **Share** this sheet with the Service Account Email (giving it "Editor" permissions).
     *   Structure your sheet with two tabs (default names are fine, `sheet.py` uses `sheet1` by default for the master data and implies a second sheet for logs if needed, but the current `log_payment_and_update_credit` in `sheet.py` logs to `sheet1` based on `find_first_empty_log_row`.
 This needs careful setup as per `sheet.py` column definitions).
+    *   (Note: The sheet is in Spanish due to client requirements.
+Adjust both the Google Sheet and the code to match your preferred language).
         *   **Master Data Sheet (`Sheet1` or as configured):**
             *   `M`: Nombre (First Name)
             *   `N`: Apellido (Last Name)